Joe and Petunia: Remaster

 The films were remastered in 2006 to commemorate the Central Office of Information's 60th anniversary and one film was publicly played each week.
-There was then a vote of which film was the best out of each of them.
+There was then a vote on which film was the best out of each of them.

 Relation to Harry Potter franchise

 Harry Potter author J.K.
-Rowling states that the character of Petunia from these films inspired the naming of Harry Potter's maternal aunt, Petunia Dursley, writing on Pottermore that:
+Rowling states that the character of Petunia from these films may have subconsciously inspired the naming of Harry Potter's maternal aunt, Petunia Dursley, writing on Pottermore that:

 "'Petunia' is the name that I always gave unpleasant female characters in games of make believe I played with my sister, Di, when we were very young.
 Where I got it, I was never sure, until recently a friend of mine played me a series of public information films that were shown on television when we were young ...
 One of them was an animation in which a married couple sat on a cliff enjoying a picnic and watching a man drowning in the sea below ...
 The husband called his wife Petunia, and I suddenly wondered whether that wasn't where I had got this most unlikely name, because I have never met anybody called Petunia, or, to my knowledge, read about them. ...
 The cartoon Petunia was a fat, cheery character, so all I seem to have taken is her name."